MaraHochstein/EPMAdatatools/Documentation.md

 *quick standard.txt*
 The output from: quick menu, right click recipe, ??

+**Can contain**

 *standard measurements.xlsx*
 File with the results from the standard measurements, with colour results, therefore an excel file
-:orange_circle: This file could be missing, so it might be sensible to test for its availability and not if it is not available.
+:orange_circle: This file (in rare cases) could be missing, so it might be sensible to test for its availability and not if it is not available.

-**Can contain**

 Image files as .jpg, .tif, .bmp